-Why Join the RAT Pack?
+Why Join the Team?

 When learning about railroads, you will begin to understand the lack of knowledge that the general public has when it comes to trains, crossings and the situational awareness needed around trains.
 From transients riding in railcars, to people taking pictures on the tracks, to driver's making poor choices at rail crossings, you will learn about the impact you can make in preventing the preventable train vs. vehicle/pedestrian incidents.

-How To Become a RAT Member?
+How To Become a Team Member?

 - Basic Railroading